Ficool

 He was a cultivation prodigy, gifted beyond his years.

-If he didn't hide it, he would not go unnoticed attracting all manner of people, some intrigued, others with far darker intentions.
+If they didn't hide what made them stand out, they would attract all manner of people—some intrigued, and others with far darker intentions.

-It was a problem that had caused trouble before.
+It was a problem that had caused trouble before, back before she was as strict with their disguises.

-More than once, human traffickers and opportunists had taken an interest in them, forcing her to act—quickly, ruthlessly—to keep them safe.
+More than once, human traffickers and opportunists had taken an interest in them, forcing her to act—quickly and ruthlessly—to keep them safe.
 Not all dangers in the cultivation world came with swords drawn.

-It was why now Yuan always wore a high-grade concealment artefact beneath his robes, capable of suppressing his cultivation entirely and cloaking his presence beneath the guise of a mortal.
+Yuan now always wore a high-grade concealment artifact beneath his robes, one capable of completely suppressing his cultivation and cloaking his presence beneath the guise of an ordinary mortal.

-It was also the reason they wore the talisman to hide their faces.
+It was also the reason they wore talismans to conceal their faces.

-In time, she came to understand: anonymity was the surest form of protection.
-When moving through the world and wanting to avoid drawing attention from greedy eyes.
+Over the years, she came to understand one simple truth: anonymity was the surest form of protection—especially when moving through the world and wanting to avoid drawing the attention of greedy eyes.

 More Chapters